ChatterjeeGroup-ISTA/PolyHorn/experiments/README.md

 ## How to Run Experiments

 To run all the experiments in the paper, one can run `python run_all.py` which runs PolyHorn on the benchmarks in the `benchmarks` folder using their respective config files.
-This command runs experiments on eby one and you will get the results in `output` folder.
+This command runs experiments one by one and you will get the results in `output` folder.
 However, this command takes a long time (several weeks) to terminate.
 For this reason, we have included the commands that should be run for solving each of the benchmarks in the `Outputs-*.csv` files.

 To obtain the figures that are presented in the paper, you can run the following commands: